Circuito-io/Mini-Lift/README.md

-# For the full project tutorial visit https://www.hackster.io/circuito-io-team/arduino-bluetooth-controlled-mini-lift-ffffd9
+# Mini lift code
-How to use the code -
+For the full project tutorial visit https://www.hackster.io/circuito-io-team/arduino-bluetooth-controlled-mini-lift-ffffd9 How to use the code -
 After you download the test code from circuito.io (as explained in the tutorial) and check that your circuit is working properly:
 1. Open the firmware.ino file